meyerbw10/Employee-Tracker/README.md

 ## Project Description

 For our 10th Project I wanted to make a Employee Tracker.
+When I run the terminal, I am met with a set of choices that are to view an employee database that houses workers, departments and roles. when I select a prompt I want to View employees list, view roles list, and departments and then I want to create prompts to add to each list.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---